Is it better to rent or buy your next home in today’s landscape of rising home prices and interest rates?

 Become an authorized user

 A relative or close friend can add you as an authorized user on their credit card account.
-You don’t need to physically possess a credit card either, so there’s limited risk for the account holder.
-As an authorized user the account appears on your credit report.
+You don’t need to possess a credit card either physically, so there’s limited risk for the account holder.
+As an authorized user, the account appears on your credit report.

 FICO factors authorized users into their credit scoring model.
-It’s an effective way you can do to increase your credit score quickly, to improve your odds of qualifying to buy, or rent.
+It’s an effective way to increase your credit score quickly to improve your odds of qualifying to buy or rent.

 Pay the balances on your credit card accounts